camopel/cmpepub/README.md

 If Credit for the Award Amount is Shared, Please Upload Agreed To Amount Attributed to Each Co-PI and Co-I Amount of the Total Funding Attributed to You

-Please Upload PDF Copy of the Official Grant Award letter Received by the SJSURF
+Please Upload PDF Copy of the Official Grant Award Letter Received by the SJSURF

 Please Upload PDF Copy of the Official Grant Budge Approved by the SJSURF